-In publishing the Fan Series and the 36 Series Rakusan made no promises about limited editions.
+In publishing the 36 Series and the Fan Series Rakusan made no promises about limited editions.

 The only complete edition of the 36 Series is edition I.

-Therefore the edition I printing period usually covers the entire remaining time the Rakusan studio was in operation, and that makes closer dating of most individual copies impossible.
+Therefore, for those designs the edition I printing period usually covers the entire remaining time the Rakusan studio was in operation, and that makes closer dating of most individual copies of those designs impossible.